axelerant/remove-extra-media/readme.txt

 In my use case, my testimonials widgets post types in some cases, for whatever reason, had up to 7 extra media attachments related to them.
 I wanted a quick way to clear those excess out.
 Considering that the only image or media attachment a testimonial should have was the featured, I simply removed all the others.

+This tool works by removing the attachment relationship as this saves the media file in case it's used by other attachments.
+Using `wp_delete_attachment` would delete the media file, which is something to avoid.

 = Primary Features =

 * API